fairandsmart/right-consent/_docs/18-license.md

 toc: true
 ---

-Right Consent is a free and Open Source software, licence is composed of :
+Right Consents Community Edition is a free and Open Source software, its licence is composed of :
   - GPL v3
-  - Fair and smart additions
+  - Additional terms (LICENSE.FAIRANDSMART.TXT)

 ## GPL v3